Things You Need to Know: Socorro Islands

-The following information is specific to our trips to Socorro Islands.
-Details about the boat, services, amenities, deposits, cancellations, trip insurance and more can be found under General Information.
+The following information is specific to our trips to the Socorro Islands.
+Details about the boat, services, amenities, deposits, cancellations, trip insurance, and more can be found under General Information.

 Our Socorro Islands season runs from the beginning of November to the end of May.